zopencommunity/meta/docs/Guides/FAQ.md

 ### Will my identity or email be public in a discussion?

 Public attribution is optional.
-Your contact email is never shown by the public API and is available only to administrators for follow-up.
-After submission, the current browser stores a private edit key so you can edit or delete your contribution without an account.
-Editing a published contribution sends it through moderation again.
+If you are signed in, new contributions default to showing **Posted by @username** with a link to your public GitHub profile, but you can turn this off before posting or hide it later without removing the contribution from the public timeline.
+This GitHub attribution is independent of the optional name-and-organization attribution.
+Your numeric GitHub ID and contact email are never shown by the public API; the email is available only to administrators for follow-up.
+Guest contributions remain anonymous unless the author chooses to show a name or organization.
+After a guest submission, the current browser stores a private edit key so you can edit or delete the contribution without an account.
+Editing the content of a published contribution sends it through moderation again.
 If you clear browser storage or use another browser, an administrator can still help update or remove it.

 ### Can I edit a package request after submitting it?